 \subsection{Ablation Study}

-In this section, we perform an ablation study to test the effectiveness of the radical and ring connections.
+In this section, we perform an ablation study to test the effectiveness of the radial and ring connections.

-We test two variants of our models, the first variants (a) remove the radical connections and only keep the ring connections.
-Without the radical connections, the maximum path length of this variant becomes $O(n)$.
-The second variant (b) removes the ring connections and remains the radical connections.
+We test two variants of our models, the first variants (a) remove the radial connections and only keep the ring connections.
+Without the radial connections, the maximum path length of this variant becomes $O(n)$.
+The second variant (b) removes the ring connections and remains the radial connections.
 Results in Tab-\ref{tab:ablation} give some insights, the variant (a) loses the ability to handle long-range dependencies, so it performs worse on both the simulation and real tasks.
 However, the performance drops on SNLI and CoNLL03 is moderate since the remained ring connections still capture the local features.
 The variant (b) still works on the simulation task since the maximum path length stays unchanged.
 Without the ring connections, it loses its performance heavily on real tasks.
-Therefore, both the radical and ring connections are necessary to our model.
+Therefore, both the radial and ring connections are necessary to our model.